 The insurance company would have provided the adjuster with a price range it believes your claim is worth.
 It will likely instruct the adjuster to make an initial offer on the lower end of this range.

 Because of this, you should never accept the first offer an adjuster makes you unless you are confident that it covers the full cost of your injuries and damages.
 It will often be an unreasonably low amount that may not even be enough to cover the basics of your losses.

 Unfortunately, most people are quick to accept an initial settlement that does not reflect what they deserve and are unaware their claim has been significantly devalued.

 You should consult with our personal injury attorneys before considering an adjuster’s initial offer.
 We know how to recognize a low-ball settlement and can help save your claim from being unfairly compensated.

 In order to protect yourself from an adjuster’s deceitful tactics, you should contact the personal injury attorneys at Greg Coleman Law.

-Our car accident attorneys have helped many car accident victims who were treated unfairly by adjusters and the insurance companies they represent.
+Our licensed car accident attorneys in Knoville, TN have helped many car accident victims who were treated unfairly by adjusters and the insurance companies they represent.
 Our experience has enabled us to recognize suspicious tactics used by adjusters to offer unreasonable settlements.

 We offer prospective clients a free, no obligation initial consultation to review their car accident claim and accurately estimate its value.
 We only work on a contingency fee basis and will only require payment if we are successful in recovering fair compensation for your claim.